xnd0/Are_We_There_Yet_Adventure_App/README.md

 <Top of page>

   <Top Header>
-Title: "Are we there yet?"
+Title: Are We There Yet

    <Tab1> "Home"
       This tab will bring the user back to the home first page.